TengdaHan/GAN-TensorFlow/src/README.md

 # Source Code Repository
-## Introduction
+## Vanila GAN with fc layers
-* Only 2 fully-connected layers for both discriminator and generator
+* Only 2 fully-connected layers for both discriminator and generator.
 * Use [Xavier initializer](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf) to accelerate training process.
 * Gif of training result: